Colonialism & Erasure

 Walking around the streets of Toronto, it is difficult to see traces of its long Indigenous history.
 As a direct result of colonialism, Indigenous ways of knowing and naming place were replaced with European knowledge systems.
 While Indigenous place names convey local knowledge about physical landscapes and their histories as a means for navigation, colonial place names in Canada are instead used to emphasize European monarchs, religions, prominent families, and meaningful locations in Europe.

 I came across a tweet by The Archivist that displays a time lapse GIF made from layered historical photographs of Fairmont Hotel in Vancouver.
-I found it very captivating and interesting to watch as GIFs are typically used as memes to provide humour.
+I found it very interesting to watch as GIFs are typically used as memes to provide humour.
 However, as “flip books of the Internet,” GIFs can, and have, functioned beyond memes to illustrate tutorial directions, animate data to provide context, market products and ideas to consumers, or layer images to show movement or change.
 This GIF in particular constructs and deconstructs layers of cityscape images to engage viewers and encourage interest in the historical development of Vancouver.

 Why Should I Care About Error 404 Pages?